li-lab-mcgill/covid19_media/code/MixMedia/README.md

 ## Using LSTM for q_theta

 Both one-hot encodings and word embeddings are allowed as input.
 Use `--one_hot_qtheta_emb` to specify whether to use one-hot encoding (default true).
-Other additional parameters include number of layers, hidden size, dropout rate and whether using bidirectional LSTM.
+Other additional parameters include choice of architecture ('trm' for Transformer and 'lstm' for LSTM), number of layers, hidden size, number of attention heads (for Transformer only), dropout rate and whether using bidirectional LSTM (for LSTM only).

 For now the pre-trained embeddings are by default stored in `fasttext_cache/crawl-300d-2M-subword.bin` under the same folder as the processing script (`data_preprocess.py`).
 This is not added to repository due to its size.
 If you need this, please contact Bruce.